HubRise/website/content/apps/smood/en/pull-catalog.md

 Some EPOS solutions offer the ability to export the catalog to HubRise.
 Refer to your EPOS documentation on the HubRise website [Apps page](/apps) to verify.
 If your EPOS does not offer this feature, you can populate your HubRise catalog manually, using the HubRise [Catalog Manager](/apps/catalog-manager/overview).

-If you handle the same catalog across multiple platforms, consider creating catalog variants, which let you customise the price and availability of your products for each specific platform.
+If you use the same catalog across multiple platforms, consider creating catalog variants to customise the price and availability of your products for each platform.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog).
 To learn how to create and manage catalog variants with the Catalog Manager, see [Variants](/apps/catalog-manager/variants).

 ### Select the Catalog Variant to Pull